So Human

 "So Human" is a song by British rapper Lady Sovereign.
 The song was the second single from her second album Jigsaw.
 The single was released on 6 April 2009 and reached 38 on the UK Singles Chart.
 The song was written by Louise Harman (a.k.a.
 Lady Sovereign), Gabriel Olegavich, Dr. Luke, Benny Blanco and Robert Smith.
-The song contains heavy sampling of the 1985 single "Close to Me" by English rock band the Cure, of whom Smith is the lead vocalist, as well as some of its lyrics.
+The song contains heavy sampling of the 1985 single "Close to Me" by English rock band the Cure, of whom Smith is the lead vocalist, as well as songwriter.